 Joey also said, and rightly so, that Richard let us all know a little bit of his secret to happiness was confidence, even temper, fair play, and compassion for others, which he never lacked.

 Always devoted to his family, which was the most important part of his life, in 2002 Richard and Gloria moved to San Antonio, TX to be closer to their daughters.
 After 36 years of outstanding and dedicated service, Richard retired from HEB in 2005.

 Ricardo is survived by his loving wife: Gloria Martinez Tovar; daughters: Michelle Tovar and Priscilla Tovar; sister: Ortensia Guajardo; and his 6 grandchildren.

 A visitation will be held from 5:00 p.m. to 8:00 p.m. with a rosary recited at 7:00 p.m. on Tuesday, November 26, 2019 at Hondo Funeral Home.
 A funeral mass will be held at 10:00 a.m. on Wednesday, November 27, 2019 at St. John’s Catholic Church.
 An interment will follow in the Tovar Family Cemetery.

 Services are under the direction of Hondo Funeral Home, Inc.

-To send flowers to Ricardo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ricardo Sanchez Tovar, please visit our floral store.